VladyslavVasylenko/News/README.md

 # News
 Block news

-  - need Use bootstrap 5 and adaptive.
+  - need use bootstrap 5 and adaptive.